 Under these regulations, information relating to the environment held by, or for, a public authority must be made available on request, subject to certain exceptions.
-The AIE regulations also oblige public authorities to be proactive in disseminating environmental information to the public.
+The AIE regulations also oblige public authorities to be

 In 2021, Kilkenny County Council received 15 requests.
 12 requests were granted, 1 internal review and 2 requests were withdrawn.